breadbored/breadbored.github.io/_posts/mkworld.md

             - This allows you to use the capture card in OBS while also using it in the MKWorld Toolkit (see [Optional: How to stream with OBS (Windows 11)](#optional-how-to-stream-with-obs-windows-11) for instructions).
         - Fixed a bug where all times would report negative if the game pauses
         - Fixed a bug where auto-splits get triggered when the game is paused or the player falls off the track

+### Notes

+When I refer to Windows 11, I mean Windows 11 24H2 with the latest updates installed.
+There is a patch after 24H2 that adds the ability to use the camera in multiple applications at once, which is required for the MKWorld Toolkit to work with OBS.

 ### Setup Instructions (Windows)